 Web Application Vulnerability Types

-Advancements in technology and the evolving threat landscape have resulted in the discovery of new types of vulnerabilities.
-The popular Open Web Application Security Project also known as OWASP is an open community of IT professionals who aims at highlighting vulnerabilities and making the web safer for users and other entities.
-Given below are some of the most common web application vulnerabilities listed in the OWASP Community.
+Advancements in technology and the evolving threat landscape have resulted in the discovery of new types of web application security vulnerabilities.
+Open Web Application Security Project (OWASP) is an open community of IT professionals who aim to highlight network security issues to make the web safer for users and other entities.
+Below are some of the most common web application threats listed in the OWASP Community:

 Sensitive Data Exposure